jg-rp/python-jsonpath/docs/syntax.md

 # JSONPath Syntax

-By default, Python JSONPath extends the RFC 9535 specification with a few additional features and relaxed rules.
-If you need strict compliance with RFC 9535, you can enable strict mode, which enforces the standard without these extensions.
+Python JSONPath extends the [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535) specification with additional features and relaxed rules.
+If you need strict compliance with RFC 9535, set `strict=True` when calling [`findall()`](convenience.md#jsonpath.findall), [`finditer()`](convenience.md#jsonpath.finditer), etc., which enforces the standard without these extensions.

 In this guide, we first outline the standard syntax (see the specification for the formal definition), and then describe the non-standard extensions and their semantics in detail.

 ## JSONPath Terminology